GET YOUR FREE CONSTRUCTION MARKETING GUIDE DOWNLOAD

 Actions:

-- Request feedback 3-7 days after delivery, when the experience is fresh.
+• Request feedback shortly after delivery, when the experience is still fresh.

 Close the loop by featuring quotes on relevant pages and in local listings; Google re‑crawls and picks them up quickly.
 Pair this with SEO for reputation management to ensure positive sentiment is present on pages that already rank, thereby maintaining trust signals where buyers look.